DoniLite/Mogoly/cloud/README.md

 func (m *CloudManager) CreateTraefikBundle(acmeEmail string) (string, error)
 ```

-Refers the types to see the config to provide to activate `tls` for a specific service
+Refer to the types to see the config to provide to activate `tls` for a specific service
-> This feature is only available for defined databases services
+> This feature is only available for defined database services